 *5/3-6 Rain City SYC Y10, Y12, Y14

-6/28-7/7 Summer Nationals and July Challenge Columbus, OH all age and classification groups
+6/28-7/7 Summer Nationals and July Challenge Columbus, OH -must qualify and register by May 15

 Register for local and regional tournaments and Competition Clinic on askfred.

-*= a qualifier event in italics=good for newer fencers
+*= good for competitive level fencers in italics=good for newer and more experienced fencers